zazull555/developer-challenge-api/README.md

 #### Frontend Developer

-Create a web application which runs in the browser and satisifes the following requirements:
+Create a web application which runs in the browser and satisfies the following requirements:

 * Connects with the API using js / jquery
 * The use of Bootstrap 3/4 for page elements